anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Can spin up task nodes using spot instances for temporary capacity
   * Can use reserved instances on long-running clusters to save money

+EC2 instance types, you can only choose one for all nodes in the cluster

+* Instance groups
+  * Only one AZ
+  * Only one instance type per node type: master, core, task
+  * autoscaling provided
+* Instance fleet
+  * choose AZ based on subnet
+  * multiple instance types per node type
+  * no autoscaling

 > Storage options in EMR

-* Ephemeral data storage:
+* Ephemeral data storage
+  * Local filesystem for buffers, caches
-  * HDFS: (Hadoop distributed file system) distributes data blocks across cluster for redundancy.
+  * HDFS (Hadoop distributed file system): distributes data blocks across cluster for redundancy.
 Useful for caching intermediate results with significant random I/O
-  * Local filesystem for buffers, caches
   * EBS for HDFS: EBS volumes can only be attached when launching a cluster.
-If you manually detach an EBS volume, EMR treats it as a failure and replaces it.
+If you manually detach an EBS volume, EMR treats it as a failure and replaces it
-* Persistent:
+* Persistent
   * EMRFS: access S3 as if it were HDFS

 > Scaling